-If you are coming to the UK to do a short course or a short period of research for 6 months or less, or re-sitting your exams without attendance, you will need to come to the UK as a short-term student (formerly student visitor).
-How you do this depends on whether you are from a 'Visa National' country.
+If you are coming to the UK to do a short course or a short period of research for 6 months or less, or re-sitting your exams without attendance, you will need to come to the UK as a visitor on a Standard Visitor Visa.

 - Those coming to the UK for a resit examination or a PhD viva.
-NB If you are undertaking a resit but will subsequently be resuming your studies on your course if you are successful in your resit you will need to return home to apply for a Tier 4 visa to continue with your course
+NB If you are undertaking a resit but will subsequently be resuming your studies on your course if you are successful in your resit you will need to return home to apply for a Student Visa to continue with your course

-- Please note that it is no longer possible to obtain a Short Term Study visa for one of our short courses offered through our Short Courses department, as these courses are not accredited.
-If you already hold another visa (for example, you are in the UK as someone's dependant or here on a work visa) you may be able to take a short course with this visa, but check with our Visa Advice Team.
+- Please note that it is no longer possible to obtain a visa for one of our short courses offered through our Short Courses department, as these courses are not accredited.
+If you already hold another visa (for example, you are in the UK as someone's dependant or here on a work visa) you may be able to take a short course with this visa, but check with our International Student Advice Team.

-Under new rules introduced in January 2018, students undertaking part-time courses at RQF level 7 will be required to obtain a Tier 4 visa.
+Students undertaking part-time courses at RQF level 7 will be required to obtain a Student Visa.
 Your Admissions officer will provide you with further details so that you can obtain a CAS for this.
 If you are not sure which visa is appropriate for you, check with an International Adviser.
 More detailed guidance can be found on UKCISA's website.

 Students using this category should be aware of the following:

-- You are not able to undertake any work, paid or unpaid, while you are here on a Short-term Study Visa.
+- You are not able to undertake any work, paid or unpaid, while you are here on a Standard Visitor Visa

 - You cannot extend your visa in the UK or switch to any other category.
-So, for example, if you have obtained a Short-term Study visa in order to undertake a resit and subsequently intend to resume your studies on a course which requires a Tier 4 visa you would need to return home to apply for this.
+So, for example, if you have obtained a Standard Visitor Visa in order to undertake a resit and subsequently intend to resume your studies on a course which requires a Student Visa you would need to return home to apply for this.

 You can find out if you are from a Visa National country by checking the Home Office website.

-If you are a visa national, you need to apply for a short-term study visa before you travel to the UK.
+If you are a visa national, you need to apply for a Standard Visitor Visa before you travel to the UK.

 - You will need to provide formal documents to show that you have been accepted on a short course or resitting your exam at City, University of London, and have enough money to pay your tuition fees and living costs during your stay.